ClaudiuGeorgiu/RiskInDroid/README.md

 $ # Navigate to http://localhost:5000/ to use RiskInDroid.
 ```

+> **Note**
-`NOTE:` the repository already contains the pre-trained models for the used
+> The repository already contains the pre-trained models for the used classifiers, if
-classifiers, if you want to train the models again (e.g., to use a newer version of
+> you want to train the models again (e.g., to use a newer version of *scikit-learn*)
-*scikit-learn*) just delete the contents of `app/models/` directory.
-The models will
+> just delete the contents of `app/models/` directory.
+The models will be recreated
-be recreated from the source data the next time an application is analyzed.
+> from the source data the next time an application is analyzed.